oxifreshcarpetcleaning/cakephp3-soft-delete/README.md

 ## Purpose

-This Cakephp plugin enables you to make your models soft deletable by instead marking an active flag on the model "false".
+This Cakephp plugin enables you to make your models soft deletable by marking an active flag on the model "false".

+Based on the original version by PGBI: https://github.com/PGBI/cakephp3-soft-delete which uses `deleted` dates instead of active flags.

 ## Requirements